yktoo/yktoo.com/content/blog/posts/0511/index.en.md

 53. Japan
 {{< /spoiler >}}

-All you need to do to get hold of an e-visa is fill out an application form on the {{< a "https://evisa.kdmid.ru/en-US" "MFA website" >}} not later than **4** days before entry, and attach your digital photo to it.
+All you need to do to get hold of an e-visa is fill out an application form on the [MFA website](https://evisa.kdmid.ru/en-US) not later than **4** days before entry, and attach your digital photo to it.
 No other documents are needed.

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/rkrxiwihc5yjtn06gkuk.png" "Source: electronic-visa.kdmid.ru." >}}